-Infections have spread from China to more than 21,000 people around the world – which is more than the number of people infected by SARS in 2002 and 2003.
-There are confirmed cases in 24 countries and regions outside mainland China, and this number is quickly growing, with 13 confirmed cases in Australia as of early February.
+Infections spread from China to more than 21,000 people around the world – which is more than the number of people infected by SARS in 2002 and 2003.
+There were confirmed cases in 24 countries and regions outside mainland China, and this number quickly grew, with 13 confirmed cases in Australia as of early February.

 At the epicentre of the outbreak is the city of Wuhan, in China’s Hubei province.
 Its population of 11 million is now in lock down.
 All public gathering places and factories are closed.
 Major public Chinese New Year celebrations have been cancelled.
 There is no transportation into or out of the province.
 Many countries – including Australia and the UK – are evacuating their citizens from Wuhan and other cities, while the United States has taken its travel warning to the highest level, warning citizens not to travel to China.

 How will the Australian supply chain be disrupted by China’s spreading coronavirus outbreak?